LeoIannacone/goopg/doc/project.md

 # Requirements

-Without using external tools, such as Email Clients, GMail users must be able to:
+Without using external tools, such as Email Clients, Gmail users must be able to:

  * to encrypt and decrypt files and emails
  * sign and verify emails (both in-line and attached as described in RFC 3156)

-The UI must be the GMail web interface, providing users with the Google User Experience.
+The UI must be the Gmail web interface, providing users with the Google User Experience.

 ## Requirements analysis

-GMail web interface is not able to handle with GPG nowadays.
-Some other projects had tried to fix it during last years, bundling PGP algorithms in JavaScript code and heavy modifying the GMail interface.
+Gmail web interface is not able to handle with GPG nowadays.
+Some other projects had tried to fix it during last years, bundling PGP algorithms in JavaScript code and heavy modifying the Gmail interface.

-This kind of approach seems to have failed, since GMail can suddenly change its own HTML structure, therefore making those applications useless.
+This kind of approach seems to have failed, since Gmail can suddenly change its own HTML structure, therefore making those applications useless.

 A new way to look for a solution is empowering external tools which are designed to easy and quickly do PGP transformations and verifications.